Silas Jayne: Life history and background

 Jayne had acquired a reputation for bullying behavior.
 In order to intimidate rivals, he would falsely claim that he had served time for murder.
 In one case when he was losing in a horse show competition, Silas and his brothers beat the rider who was winning until he could no longer compete.
 Because of Jayne's reputation for violence, he was able to demand a 10% stake of the profits in horse shows held near Chicago.

 Jayne sold virtually worthless horses to prosperous men with daughters in their early teenage years, claiming that the horses were of the top quality needed if the daughters were to become champion riders.
 Parents allowed their daughters to spend extended periods of time at Jayne's stables unchaperoned.
 Jayne boasted to his associates of having molested many of these underage girls.
 When fathers complained about the poor quality of horses they had bought from him, he would tell them that their daughters had become notorious among his employees for their promiscuity.
 Though the accusation may have been groundless, scandal-wary fathers rarely pressed the point.

 It was suspected that allegations against Jayne were not investigated because he had friendly relations with police officers.
-He was not a made man of the Chicago Outfit, but his 'Idle Hour Stables' were patronised by "Mad Sam" DeStefano and other prominent gangsters.
+He was not a made man of the Chicago Outfit, but his Idle Hour Stables were patronised by "Mad Sam" DeStefano and other prominent gangsters.
 It was said that the gangsters "played cowboy" there, riding around on horses and firing guns into the air.

-In the early 1950's, Silas wanted his half-brother, George, to purchase his 'Green Tree Stables', but George, whose 'Sportsman's Riding Stables' was prospering, refused.
-Shortly thereafter, while George and his family were wintering in Florida, his house, located at the 'Sportsman's Riding Stables', burned down.
+In the early 1950s, Silas wanted his half-brother, George, to purchase his Green Tree Stables, but George, whose Sportsman's Riding Stables was prospering, refused.
+Shortly thereafter, while George and his family were wintering in Florida, his house, located at the Sportsman's Riding Stables, burned down.
 The cause of the fire was never determined, but George suspected that Silas was responsible.
-A month after the fire, George sold 'Sportsman's Riding Stables', and after that he bought 'Green Tree Stables' from Silas, renaming it 'Happy Days Stables'.
-In 1954, Silas moved his 'Idle Hour Stables' to a larger facility at 8600 West Higgins Road in Park Ridge, Illinois, not far from George's 'Happy Days Stables'.
-Ethan Hansen and his sons, Curtis and Kenneth, operated a stable not far from Silas' relocated 'Idle Hour Stables'.
+A month after the fire, George sold Sportsman's Riding Stables, and after that he bought Green Tree Stables from Silas, renaming it Happy Days Stables.
+In 1954, Silas moved his Idle Hour Stables to a larger facility at 8600 West Higgins Road in Park Ridge, Illinois, not far from George's Happy Days Stables.

+Ethan Hansen and his sons, Curtis and Kenneth, operated a stable not far from Silas' relocated Idle Hour Stables.
 Curtis was an enforcer for the Chicago Outfit tied to Sam DeStefano and Frank Schweihs.
-The Hansen stable went out of business after several accidents resulted in the deaths of two young stable hands, after which Curtis Hansen maintained a close relationship with Silas Jayne and Kenneth Hansen was hired to work at the 'Idle Hour Stables'.
+The Hansen stable went out of business after several accidents resulted in the deaths of two young stable hands, after which Curtis Hansen maintained a close relationship with Silas Jayne and Kenneth Hansen was hired to work at the Idle Hour Stables.